computational-metabolomics/metfrag-galaxy/README.rst

 Changes
 -------

+Version 2.4.2+galaxy0.1.10
+- Add default option for suspectlist (so user does not need to upload the GNPS list)
+- Changed "Minimum percentage of explain peaks" argument to float
+- Added "skip invalid adducts" option
+- Updated unit-tests
+- Check for empty input file added

 Version 2.4.2+galaxy0.1.9
  - Bug fix for neutral mass calculation (Introduced from 0.1.3)
  - Additional adduct forms for negative added